xqms/rosmon/README.md

 choose to return the corresponding devel or install path if the file is found there.
 Other inconsistencies and unsupported features may exist.
 Use at your own risk.

+## Security

+`rosmon` disables the "Yama" `ptrace()` protection from its child processes, so that the user can attach with `gdb` without needing root privileges.
+This may be seen as a security risk.

 ## Building